01-edu/public/subjects/curry-entries/README.md

 6
 ```

-- `filterCurry` replicates function `.filter`, where first entry is function, second is object.
+Create `filterCurry` which replicates the `.filter` method (but for an object).
+The first entry is the function, and the second is an object.

 ```js
 filterCurry(([k, v]) => typeof v === 'string' || k === 'arr')({